 WordPress might be the reigning king in web development but that does not mean it is the perfect choice for every business.

 One of the first projects we have had in 2019 was for Veronym, a cloud-based security service.
-They are an awesome startup which provides a wide range of fully automated and perfectly coordinated cutting-edge cyber security service for enterprises of any size.
+They are an awesome startup which provides a wide range of fully automated and perfectly coordinated cutting-edge cybersecurity service for enterprises of any size.
 Take a free trial test it out.

 Now, as many startups do, Veronym opted out for web agency built WordPress as their website solution.
-However, soon after website delivery they realized that the limitations caused by Wordpress are hurting their business.
-They had way too many problems with page performance, issues with CSS styles and weren’t satisfied with the way content changes are delivered.
+However, soon after website delivery, they realized that the limitations caused by WordPress are hurting their business.
+They had way too many problems with page performance, issues with CSS styles, and weren’t satisfied with the way content changes are delivered.

-Being an innovative start-up company they wanted a re-do of their website with modern tools which would emphasize their dedication to new and secure technologies, all the while improving page load speed and overall user experience.
+Being an innovative start-up company they wanted a re-do of their website with modern tools that would emphasize their dedication to new and secure technologies, all the while improving page load speed and overall user experience.
 A couple of requirements stood out: